uncefact/tests-untp/documentation/docs/mock-apps/services/manage-vc-status.md

 To manage the status of a VC, you will need to retrieve the status information from the VC.
 Here's how you can do that:

-1. Verify the VC: In the mock app, go to the Verify page and scan the barcode associated with the VC.
+1. Verify the VC: In the mock app, go to the Scanning page (/scanning) and scan the barcode associated with the VC.
 2. View VC JSON: Once the VC is verified, you will see the VC JSON tab.
 Click on it to view the JSON data.
 3. Locate Credential Status: Find the `credentialStatus` object within the VC JSON tab.
 It might look something like this: